-So you can gain an appreciation for Baptist history and heritage and share your ideas with others.
+To gain an appreciation for Baptist history and heritage and share well-informed perspective with others.

 Each year the contest is for high school students and carries cash awards and the publication of the winning essays.
 It is a special opportunity for individuals or for an entire Sunday school class or Youth Group to encourage its members to enter.

 There were no awards in 2015.
-In 2016 the topic was on the value of learning about other people and cultures around the world and the winning essay was by Megan Summer Hayes of Amelia, Va.
+In 2016 the topic was on the value of learning about other people and cultures around the world and the first place essay was by Megan Summer Hayes of Amelia, Va.

-Now is the time that young Baptists can leave a mark they can’t erase!
-We want young Baptists to learn about the past and we want to learn their ideas for the future.
-If you are an aspiring writer, go for it!
-If you are a leader of youth in your church, promote the Roots and Wings Young Scholars Essay Contest and encourage your promising youth to go for it!
+The Center exists in part to help young Baptists learn about the past; likewise, we hope to allow others to hear and learn from their ideas for the future.
+If you are an aspiring writer, we would be delighted to receive your submission.
+If you are an adult leader of youth in your church, promote the Roots and Wings Young Scholars Essay Contest and encourage thoughtful students to submit an essay.